rnsfrd/capstone/README.md

 <img src="./Images/measles_cov.png"  width="600" height="400">

-The country I selected for modelling was **Mexico** because of the following disease and infrastructure metrics:
+The country we selected for modelling was **Mexico** because of the following disease and infrastructure metrics:

 - Infrastructure COV of 26 which was relatively high considering the worldwide range of 2 to 33.
 - Medical Technology COV which was the highest worlwide.